pantheon-systems/documentation/source/articles/advanced/using-sendgrid-for-outbound-email.md

 ## 1. Create a SendGrid Account

-You can send up to 200 emails per day for free with SendGrid, so it's risk free to try out.
+You can send up to 200 emails per day for free with SendGrid, so it's risk-free to try out.
 Also, as a Pantheon customer, we are also able to offer you a discount on higher-volume plans.
 [Sign up](http://sendgrid.com/partners/pantheon.html) for an account to get started.

 ## 2. Download the Drupal SMTP Module